 The Department of Africana Studies invites applications for the Elechukwu Njaka Scholarship and Creative Research Award.
-This scholarship is awarded to Majors or Minors who have completed outstanding scholarship in Africana Studies.
-We welcome research papers, visual art, videography, ethnography or any capstone project completed in an Africana Studies course.
+This scholarship is awarded to Majors or Minors who have completed an outstanding scholarship in Africana Studies.
+We welcome research papers, visual art, videography, ethnography, or any capstone project completed in an Africana Studies course.

 Applicants must be in good standing at UMBC with a minimum GPA of 2.75.

 For the 2022-2023 academic year, two $1000 scholarships will be awarded.
 Awards will be announced at the annual Taste of Africa celebration on Wednesday, March 29, 2023.

 The Elechukwu Njaka Scholarship invites students to examine the breadth of Africana Studies.
 The committee is especially interested in student work that explores, but is not limited to:

 ● African and African American cultural traditions

 ● Economics, entrepreneurship, and development

 ● Be a full-time Africana Studies Major or Minor in good standing at UMBC.